EPIAurelienMartin/42sh/README.md

 # 42sh

+Epitech PSU_42sh

-Epitech PSU_42sh Note : 31 Grade : A
+Note : 31

+Grade : A

+Will be update because of merge.